 A very typical, yet understandable question that many patients ask: can I get fired for medical marijuana in Oklahoma?

-However, that doesn't mean it can't happen.
-If you were to show up to work with medical marijuana in your pocket, or if you use it in the workplace, then you should expect to be fired, with or without a medical card.
-Also, if you don't have a valid medical marijuana license, you are not included in the employment protections, as recreational marijuana is not legal in the state of Oklahoma.
+However, that doesn’t mean it can’t happen.
+If you were to show up to work with medical marijuana in your pocket, or if you use it in the workplace, then you could be fired, with or without an OK medical card.
+Also, if you don’t have a valid medical marijuana license, you are not included in the employment protections, as recreational marijuana is not legal in the state of Oklahoma.

 Getting a Job with a Medical Marijuana Card in Oklahoma

 Getting a job in Oklahoma with a medical marijuana card shouldn’t be any different than it otherwise would be.
 In many instances, you would still be required to take a pre-employment drug screening.
 And, as we mentioned before, some jobs can’t legally be held by those with medical marijuana licenses.

 RELATED READ: How to Detox from Weed

 But you don’t need to worry about a potentially positive marijuana test as long as you’re not applying for a federally regulated, law enforcement, governmental, or a safety-sensitive job such as a nurse, child care worker, heavy machine operator, or hazardous materials technician.
 As long as your medical marijuana license is valid, a positive test should not influence your chances of getting a job.